Utility Services Frequently Asked Questions

 How do I establish a new account?

 To establish a new account in the North Brevard (Mims) Service Area, you must go to the Utility Services Finance office located at the Water Plant at 2262 High Dr. in Mims.
 To establish an account in the Barefoot Bay area you must go to the Barefoot Bay Billing office at 931 Barefoot Bay Blvd., Suite 2 in Barefoot Bay.
-At both of these locations you will need to fill out an application, provide a copy of your Driver’s License, and pay the appropriate deposit fee.
+At both locations you will need to fill out an application, provide a copy of your Driver’s License, and pay the appropriate deposit fee.
 To establish a new account with one of the many municipalities you will need to contact their offices for more information.

 How are the County water and sewer rates established?

 The Board of County Commissioners establishes water and sewer rates at a level sufficient to cover the cost of system operations, maintenance, and debt service.
-No tax dollars are use to fund the system's operation and all fees collected are used solely for the benefit of the water and wastewater system.
+No tax dollars are used to fund the system's operation and all fees collected are used solely for the benefit of the water and wastewater system.

 How can we get water, sewer, or reclaimed water service extended to our neighborhood?

-The cost of constructing new sewer, water and reclaimed water lines is covered by the properties that benefit from those lines.
+The cost of constructing new sewer, water, and reclaimed water lines is covered by the properties that benefit from those lines.
 The most common way that the utility's water and sewer lines are extended is when a subdivision developer makes those improvements during the construction of the subdivision.
-The cost of the utility lines are therefore included in the cost of the lots.
+The cost of the utility lines is therefore included in the cost of the lots.
 Public services, such as water and sewer lines, road paving, sidewalks and drainage improvements, are generally constructed in existing neighborhoods through the use of special assessments.
 In Brevard County, Municipal Service Benefit Units (MSBU) are created to provide an administrative and funding mechanism for these projects.
 Although the MSBU process can be used for most types of infrastructure improvements, it is regularly used to extend potable water service.

 How does the MSBU process work?

 When a neighborhood or community wishes to use the special assessment process to construct public infrastructure improvements, a request (or petition) must be presented to the Department of Public Works.
 After a preliminary estimate of the total and per unit cost of the project has been made, a survey is mailed to all properties within the proposed improvement area.
 If the survey produces a 75% or better positive response, the project may be approved by the Board of County Commissioners (or city council).
 Special assessment projects are financed by loans or bonds.
 A lien is placed on each benefited property as security for the loan.
 The amount of the lien is determined at the end of the project when all of the costs are available.
-Property owners may pay all of the assessment when it comes due, or may make annual payments, usually for a ten year period.
+Property owners may pay all of the assessment when it comes due, or may make annual payments, usually for a ten-year period.
 As an example, most of the water lines in Port St. John were financed and constructed through the special assessment process.

 Who regulates the water and wastewater utilities?